 LAIC Lab – Language Accessibility and Inclusive Communication

-The Lab suggests solutions that allow for accessible communication.
-Through the Lab, the ZHAW establishes networks with research and private sector partners from across Europe.
-Together, we offer services for public institutions, organisations and companies.
+The Lab develops solutions that allow for accessible communication and enables the ZHAW to establish networks with research and private sector partners.
+Working together with these partners, we offer services for public institutions, organisations and companies.

 What is accessible communication?